dashevo/dashpay-wallet-OLD/README.md

 Launch the app on the emulator: `react-native run-android`.
 You can toggle *Live Reload* and *Hot Reloading* in the developer menu (Ctrl+M)

 ## Code Conventions
-We are using the [AirBNB Javascript style](https://github.com/airbnb/javascript) with configurations for ESLint, Prettify, and Editorconfig.
+The project includes configurations for ESLint, Prettify, and Editorconfig.
 In order to benefit from these, make sure your IDE has those extensions installed and enabled.